apmckinlay/natureapp/birds/longowl.md

 Long-eared Owl don't build their own nests.
 Instead, they use stick nests built by [Crow](/birds/crow/) and [Magpie](/birds/magpie/).

-[Great Horned Owl](/birds/grehowl/) are larger than the Long-eared Owl.
+**Could it be?** [Great Horned Owl](/birds/grehowl/) are larger than the Long-eared Owl.
 Their ear tufts are shorter and point out at an angle rather than straight up and down.

 **Did you know?** If disturbed on their nest, Long-eared Owl raise their ear tufts and compress their feathers to disguise themselves as a broken branch.